Resources

 January 2018 | Anger and Stress Management God’s Way by Wayne Mack

 Anger and stress may be commonplace, but they are still destroyers that will cause devastating harm if left unchecked.
-By God’s grace, however, no one needs to be overcome by ungodly anger or stress.
 Wayne Mack shows how to apply God’s Word to finding true and authoritative help, explaining principles that can be adopted for lasting positive change.

 December 2017 | Jesus Storybook Bible by Sally Lloyd-Jones